Caswell Air Force Station: History

 Caswell was one of twenty-eight stations built as part of the second segment of the permanent Air Defense Command network.
-Prompted by the start of the Korean War, on July 11, 1950, the Secretary of the Air Force asked the Secretary of Defense for approval to expedite construction of the second segment of the permanent network.
-Receiving the Defense Secretary's approval on July 21, the Air Force directed the Corps of Engineers to proceed with construction.
+Prompted by the start of the Korean War, on 11 July 1950, the Secretary of the Air Force asked the Secretary of Defense for approval to expedite construction of the second segment of the permanent network.
+Receiving the Defense Secretary's approval on 21 July, the Air Force directed the Corps of Engineers to proceed with construction.

 Because of difficulties with new production radar equipment, the site initially consisted of a pair of AN/FPS-10 radars from a closing Lashup site at Limestone AFB, Maine (L-50) to expedite operational status.
 During 1951 the 766th Aircraft Control and Warning Squadron was moved from the temporary site at Limestone AFB to Caswell and assumed coverage, and initially the station functioned as a Ground-Control Intercept (GCI) and warning station.
 As a GCI station, the squadron's role was to guide interceptor aircraft toward unidentified intruders picked up on the unit's radar scopes.
-Thus Caswell received the “LP-80” designation.
+Thus Caswell received the "LP-80" designation.

 In 1955 and 1956 an AN/FPS-8/UGPS-3 was installed.
 The AN/GPS-3 remained in service until 1961.
 In 1957 and 1958 the AN/FPS-10s were phased out and two AN/FPS-6As arrived.
 During 1959 Caswell AFS joined the Semi Automatic Ground Environment (SAGE) system, feeding data to DC-05 at Topsham AFS, Maine.
 After joining, the squadron was redesignated as the 766th Radar Squadron (SAGE) on 1 October 1959.
-The radar squadron provided information 24/7 the SAGE Direction Center where it was analyzed to determine range, direction altitude speed and whether or not aircraft were friendly or hostile.
+The radar squadron provided information 24/7 to the SAGE Direction Center where it was analyzed to determine range, direction altitude speed and whether or not aircraft were friendly or hostile.

 In 1961 an electronic counter-countermeasures (ECCM) capable AN/FPS-7C began search duties.
 An AN/FPS-26 height finder radar began operation as well.
 On 31 July 1963, the site was redesignated as NORAD ID Z-80.
 The facility came under Tactical Air Command jurisdiction in 1979 with the inactivation of Aerospace Defense Command and the activation of ADTAC.

 In addition to the main facility, Caswell operated this unmanned AN/FPS-18 Gap Filler site: